Posted by Romayne Levee on July 1st, 2022

-The same is true for nonprofit and school leaders who are contemplating embarking on large-scale strategic initiatives such as strategic planning.
+We speak with nonprofit and school leaders every day who are contemplating embarking on large-scale strategic initiatives such as strategic planning.
 Launching this work should be carefully considered in the best of times.
 So, what’s the best way to know if your team and community are ready to take it on now?
-Here’s what nonprofit and school leaders who are kicking off strategic planning initiatives right now, are telling us about how they knew it was time.
+Here’s what nonprofit and school leaders who embarked on strategic planning this year told us about how they knew it was time.

 Before the pandemic, our organization would jump on every opportunity.
 We would develop programs when there was financial support vs. developing programs because they were seen as essential.
 This was only compounded during COVID-19 when we didn’t have a plan as a framework for decision making—yet we made hard decisions, nonetheless.
 We knew the minute we saw light at the end of the tunnel we needed to do the work.”

-Make no mistake, we were doing well as a school before COVID-19—but the way our administrators, our teachers, and our families rose to the occasion these past 15-months, you would have thought we had pandemic contingency plans in place for years.
+Make no mistake, we were doing well as a school before COVID-19—but the way our administrators, our teachers, and our families rose to the occasion during the pandemic, you would have thought we had contingency plans in place for years.
 Pulling together as we did helped us see ever so clearly how aligned we are as a community, and how well-suited we are to crushing goals when we put our minds to it.
 We couldn’t wait until we could harness that collective power toward proactively advancing education and our school.”

 Diversity, equity, and inclusion (DEI) work has always been a high priority for us as a school, but it has taken on next level importance today.
 We want to rethink everything we do as a school and leave no stone unturned in the way we dismantle deeply ingrained habits of mind.”